Please see the links to the Mainstage documents below:

 4. Appropriateness to the Florida State Thespian Festival.

 1. At the beginning of each school year, the Florida State Thespians will post the Mainstage criteria, highlighting any new changes on the web page.
-(All rule changes are highlighted below in BLUE)
+(All rule changes are highlighted below in BOLD)

 2. All Mainstage applicants must be currently affiliated with the International Thespian Society at the time of application.